Oktoberlyd/GACD_Coursera_course_3_week_4/Codebook.md

 Measurements<br>
-These variables are all calculated as the mean values for the corresponding measurement for the given subject and activity.
+These variables are all calculated as the mean values for the corresponding measurement for the given subject and activity.  <br>
+Therefore, if the variable name contains "std", then the variable contains the mean of the diffenrent observations of std for a given subject and activity and measurement<br>
 These are all of data type numeric.<br><br>

 "tBodyAcc-std()-X"<br>
 "tBodyAcc-std()-Y"<br>